 Psychological factors, or how a person perceives a treatment, also influence the response.
 The power of suggestion and the magic of believing are psychological constructs with measurable outcomes in performance and body functioning.
 It’s not always that responses are shifted in the positive direction.
 Expectations or thinking that a treatment won’t work can result in the opposite direction, known as the “nocebo effect” or worsening of symptoms.

 The idea that thought patterns can mediate seemingly independent physical processes shows up in other spheres of biohacking and transcendent experiences.
-Take for example neurofeedback, where a person can learn to moderate heart rate, breathing, and skin conductance by practicing with audio or visual cues to tune brain firing patterns that control these physiologic functions.
+Take for example neurofeedback.
+This phenomenon shows a person can learn to moderate heart rate, breathing, and skin conductance.
+This is done by practicing with audio or visual cues to tune brain firing patterns that control these physiologic functions.

 How we think and what we imagine can have powerful consequences on how our bodies function.